roperzh/marionette_dust-rails/README.md

 -------

-Add marionette_dust in your gemfile:
+Add marionette_dust to your gemfile:

 ```ruby
 gem 'marionette_dust'